dlmbl/sample_git_repo/README.md

 This is a sample README file.
 It will show up on the github homepage for the project.

-You can format it with markdown (I don't usually).
+You can format it with markdown.

 You should describe the project at a high level.